tornike23/sql_bank_warehouse/README.md

 ## 3. Executive Summary

 The project takes three inconsistent source feeds and turns them into a clean, query-ready star schema.
 The main work was reconciling data that looks different across systems but represents the same thing - different date formats, different key formats, different null conventions - without silently guessing at values that couldn't be verified.
+Also worth noting that visual schema for this project is available in 'src' folder.

 ## 4. Insights Deep Dive